• Skip to main content

 awase dashi.

 When making dashi, you will have leftover kombu and katsuobushi.
 You can reuse them and make niban dashi (2nd-time broth).
-The flavor is lighter than Ichiban dashi (1st-time broth) but is perfect for strong taste dishes.
+The flavor is lighter than Ichiban dashi (1st-time broth) but is perfect for dishes with a stronger taste.

 kombu dashi.

-Kombu dashi tastes milder than other dashi but adds a deep umami flavor to enhance any dishes.
-Its flavor varies based on which type of kombu used.
+Kombu dashi tastes milder than other dashi but adds a deep umami flavor to enhance any dish.
+Its flavor varies based on which type of kombu is used.

 niboshi dashi.